 - Robust Categories

-- Easy to link a savings account and transfer in the app
+- Easy to link accounts and transfer in the app

 - The monthly fee is expensive